Effective date: December 19, 2022

 AcuityAds takes reasonable measures to help protect the information we collect from loss, theft, misuse and unauthorized access, disclosure, alteration and destruction.
 This includes but is not limited to the use of firewalls and encryption.
 No method of transmission over the Internet or method of electronic storage is 100% secure; therefore, while the company strives to use commercially acceptable means to protect your information, it cannot guarantee absolute security.

-Choice mechanism: objecting to processing, opting out
+Choice mechanism: objecting to processing, profiling, opting out, Do Not Sell My Information

 Many Internet users enjoy receiving relevant advertisements.
 Our algorithm reads your online data and aims to deliver you the most relevant advertising content available.
 This results in you only seeing ads that match your inferred interests.
 Without targeted advertising, marketers do not know your consumer preferences and will likely deliver you ads that you are uninterested in.

-It is also important to consider that the websites you use receive substantial payments from marketers to present interest based ads.
+It is also important to consider that the websites you use receive substantial payments from marketers to present interestbased ads.
 These increased revenues can improve website content and pass on a reciprocal benefit to you, as the user.
 Without these revenue websites are more likely to deliver lesser value content.
 AcuityAds has evaluated the benefits of the targeted ads served by our platform against the potential risks to data protection rights and concluded that it is in our legitimate interest to process data via the Platform.

 Browser-based choice mechanisms